robertsonsamuel/legislator-api/README.md

 npm start
 ```

-To run a route test for legislators route
+To run a route test for legislators route use:
-This will test creating three new legislators,
-read two existing legislators and read one created legislator.

 ```
 npm run routeTest

 ```

+This will test creating three new legislators,
+read two existing legislators by id, and read one created legislator by id.